ikedatu72/SegmentaionLessW-OTarget/README.md

 # SegmentaionLessW-OTarget

-This repository serves as a code reference for the accepted publication: Calculating Effective Elastic Properties of Berea Sandstone Using the Segmentation-less Method without Targets, Journal of Geophysical Research - Solid Earth.
-(Full DOI is coming soon).
+This repository serves as a code reference for the accepted publication: Calculating Effective Elastic Properties of Berea Sandstone Using the Segmentation-less Method without Targets, Journal of Geophysical Research - Solid Earth. (https://doi.org/10.1029/2019JB018680).

 Ken Ikeda, Eric Goldfarb, and Nicola Tisato
 Jackson School of Geosciences, The University of Texas at Austin